Przejdź do kontaktu

 .

-Investigate
+Investigate and

-and take
+take corr

-eliminate the c
+o eliminate the cause

 blade